nhk2712/EITF35-Kelvin-och-Alvin/README.md

 ![alt text](img/EITF35_lab2_1.png)

-Below is the real implementation on an Artix-7 FPGA:
+See the physical implementation on an Artix-7 FPGA at: `img/EITF35_lab2_2.MOV`.

-<video controls src="img/IMG_0574.MOV" title="Title"></video>

 The SystemVerilog source files have to be updated to match real-life conditions, so they are different from what have been simulated.

+### Lab 3: Arithmetic-Logic Unit (ALU)
+Stay tuned.